lmeerwood/SchematicToBluey/README.md

 A major caveat with the conversion process is a cube in Minecraft is 1m whereas a cube in Space Engineers is 2.5m, so everything will be ALOT bigger.

-Things to do still:
-  Allow changing of output directory
-  Add support for more blocks
-  figure out how to use git
+Things to do still: Allow changing of output directory, Add support for more blocks, figure out how to use git

 tl;dr: Download dist folder, drag schematics on to dragOnMe.bat